Groxx/Chrome-Extension-Boilerplate/README.md

 For the moment, the features include:

 * A fairly rich options page, with basic styling and preference serialization / loading.

-  This intentionally mimics the Chrome page, but with a lot less shiny.
+  This intentionally mimics the Chrome preferences page, but with a lot less shiny.
   It's basic and functional, which is all I really wanted.
   Options pages always feel harder to make than what I'm making the extension for (as I've mostly made simpler extensions),